Moddable-OpenSource/moddable/documentation/files/files.md

 	import {File} from "file";

 The SPIFFS file system requires some additional memory.
 Including SPIFFS in the build increase RAM use by about 500 bytes.
 Using the SPIFFS file system requires about another 3 KB of RAM.
-To minimize the memory impact, the File class only instantiates the SPIFFS file system when necessary - when a file is open and when a file is deleted.
+To minimize the memory impact, the `File` class only instantiates the SPIFFS file system when necessary - when a file is open and when a file is deleted.
 The SPIFFS file system is automatically closed when no longer in use.

 If the SPIFFS file system has not been initialized, it is formatted with SPIFFS_format when first used.
+This operation may take up to one minute.

 ### Get file size